I need food – can you help me?

 Do you accept donations of fresh food?

-Not yet but we’re working on it!
+We can take bread that is in date and a certain amount of other fresh vegetables and fruit.
 However, do call us to discuss your offer as we will think creatively about how we can best use your donation.
+We have a limited amount of freezer and fridge space and as we are not open 24/7 we cannot always pass on fresh food before it is best.
 We don’t want any food to go to waste.
 We have links with other local organisations that we might be able to put you in touch with who can use the food.

 Where is the foodbank?